 However, if you’re looking for free VR on the web that is worth your while, Pearl is the best experience to start with.
 Hatched out of Google Spotlight Stories division, this work from Oscar-winning animator Patrick Osborne (Feast) is an emotional father/daughter tale that looks great, and tugs on your heartstrings.
 The fixed vantage of the film is an innovative approach to the problem of editing in VR, and the film’s release strategy points a way through the medium’s distribution quandary—a 2D version played festivals and is nominated for this year’s Oscar, the 360 version is on YouTube, and, if you have a headset, there is an ultimate version that allows for limited depth and perspectival shift. – Jason Sondhi

 Due to the challenge of its ever-shifting tech, top-shelf VR storytelling has largely been restricted to specialized production companies.
-But, what’s great about short film as a medium, is that a whole host of diverse and gifted creators can play in the space.
+But, what’s great about short film as a medium is that a whole host of diverse and gifted creators can play in the space.
 Thanks to a grant, gifted documentary filmmaker Ben Steinbauer was able to take a stab at VR with Superlative Light, an interesting artist profile doc made even more interesting due to the competing versions produced—a 2D and 360 version.
 The differences prove illuminating as to the differences in the mediums, and how indie filmmakers can approach the promise of the new form. – Jason Sondhi

-No film in 2016 was as pleasant of a surprise in 2016 as Dust.
+No film in 2016 was as pleasant of a surprise as Dust.
 Despite performing well on the genre festival circuit, this passion project from digital media house Ember Lab was off my radar before dropping online.
 In a world of cookie-cutter futuristic and post-apocalyptic proof-of-concepts, Dust distinguishes itself for both the depth of its storytelling and world-building.
 Drawing off anime and environmentalist influences, Mike Grier creates a longshort that is as interesting to ponder as it is beautiful to look at. – Jason Sondhi

 A multiple-time SotW alum for shorts in both live-action and animation, we were psyched when Emily Carmichael’s latest genre-bender Stryka arrived online thanks to Condé Nast.
 While runner-up in this category, if we were to give an award for “Brightest Future” Carmichael might just take the crown.
 With a gig scripting Pacific Rim 2, and an attachment to direct major studio projects like Powerhouse, and the comic-book adaptation Lumberjanes, 2016 was a breakthrough year for the talented writer-director, and we can’t wait to see her style of relentless and subversive genre reinvention play on a larger canvas. – Chelsea Lupkin